-- popular culture;
+- Popular culture;

-- belief systems;
+- Belief systems and Ideology;

-- equality and difference;
+- Social Inclusion and Exclusion;

-- work and leisure.
+- Social conformity and non-conformity;

 STUDIES OF RELIGION

 The Studies of Religion syllabus promotes an understanding and critical awareness of the nature and significance of religion and the influence of belief systems and religious traditions on individuals and within society.
 Topics covered in the Preliminary course include, Nature of Religion and Beliefs, Religious traditions and Religion in Australia.
 In the HSC students complete numerous 'Religion Depth studies.'